mariofaria9/game_numero_secreto/README.md

+This is a simple game and my first code in Javascript.

 This game has four files app.js, index.html and style.css and the READ.md.
 The game asks you to guess a number in a range of 50, from 1 to 50.
 You try and if it's the wrong number it messages you if the number is higher or lower.
 After you succed on guessing the number, a message pops up showing the number and the number of tries you did.